Trakzi

 A Simple Budget Framework That Actually Sticks

+Anyone asking "help me with my budget" usually needs a framework, not a 40-line spreadsheet.
 The easiest starting point is a percentage-based budget.
 It gives you structure without pretending every month is identical.

 Try the 50/30/20 Rule - Then Customize It